o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 ## Editor timing

  Occasionally a script will need to introduce a delay in actions to be performed in the editor while another action completes, such as loading a level.
-Rather than use the built\-in Python delay methods, use these editor binding APIs.
+Rather than use the built-in Python delay methods, use these editor binding APIs.

 ```
 # enables/disables idle processing for the Editor